READ THE PROLOGUE and the FIRST CHAPTER (below)

 “You wouldn’t be thinking about hope if you were in my shoes today,” she replied with a bitter laugh.

-The controversy had surfaced last April.
-Six months of media attention and the fights within her congregation had worn her down.
+The storm had surfaced last April.
+Six months of media scandal and people picking sides had worn her down.

 “Who wouldn’t be exhausted by what you’ve gone through?
 Can you come to Buffalo and stay with us for a while?
 A few days, a few months, whatever you need to recover and decide what’s next.”